One of the complications of sickle cell is vaso-occlusion, more commonly known as a pain crisis.

 Vaso-occlusion can cause:

 - In the short-term: pain.
 That’s the pain that people with sickle cell know so well and suffer with so much.
 The pain can come on suddenly or build up over a few days.
 This pain is known as a pain crisis.
-It can resolve in a few days.

 - In the long-term, vaso-occlusion along with hemolysis and anemia, can cause silent damage.
 Silent damage to your tissue, organs and bones can continue even after the pain goes away, leading to long-term complications.